 - Foundation location is verified, any obstructions are removed, and leveled, if required. - Feeder or installation vessel transports foundation to site; alternatively, monopiles are self-floating and towed to site. - Installation vessel positions itself at foundation location including jacking and preloading as required.
-The use of anchors may be required in some instances. - Monopile delivered to installation vessel, lifted from feeder vessel, upended and installed in pile gripper frame or temporary template placed on the seabed. - Monopile verticality verified and pile allowed to penetrate seabed under its own weight. - Noise mitigation procedures implemented. - Pile hammer placed on monopile and soft start process commenced. - Pile driven to target penetration depth, using as low impact energy as possible and no more than 4,400 kJ. - In the unlikely event that pile meets refusal prior to the embedment depth, relief drilling of the pile may be required.
+The use of anchors may be required in some instances. - Monopile delivered to installation vessel, lifted from feeder vessel, upended (if necessary) and installed in pile gripper frame or temporary template placed on the seabed. - Monopile verticality verified and pile allowed to penetrate seabed under its own weight. - Noise mitigation procedures implemented. - Pile hammer placed on monopile and soft start process commenced. - Pile driven to target penetration depth, using as low impact energy as possible and no more than 4,400 kJ. - In the unlikely event that pile meets refusal prior to the embedment depth, relief drilling of the pile may be required.
+"Relief drilling" would be conducted using a trailing suction hopper dredger which would suction soils from the area creating sound similar to dredging operations.
 Any soils removed during relief drilling will remain at the foundation location and will be placed in the general area where scour protection will be later installed.

-- TP lifted from installation vessel or feeder vessel and installed (if applicable). - Monopile internal and external platforms and boat landing lifted from feeder vessel and installed on monopile. - Installation vessel jacks down if required and moves to next foundation position. - Installation of scour protection as required.
+- If a TP is included in the foundation design, the TP is lifted from installation vessel or feeder vessel and installed.
+If a TP-less monopile is used this step would be omitted from the installation procedure. - For the TP-less monopile installation process, the internal and external platforms and boat landing would be lifted from feeder vessel and installed on monopile. - If a jack-up vessel is used the installation vessel jacks down and moves to the next foundation position. - Installation of scour protection as required.